ENVIRONMENTAL WRITER; ENERGY TRANSITION ADVOCATE; COMMUNICATIONS STRATEGIST

-Nick’s writing and commentary has gained a large audience, having been featured in a variety of publications including Yes!
+Beginning in 2016, Nick founded Breaking Clean, a communications firm focused on justice advocacy public relations strategies that are more inclusive of rural, conservative, and working-class families.
+Beyond his professional and academic work, Nick’s insights and commentary have garnered a larger audience through a variety of publications including Yes!
 Magazine, Audubon Magazine, The New York Times, The Hill, The Washington Post, C-SPAN’s Washington Journal, NPR’s The World and many others.
-His public outreach has included two cross-country speaking tours and work in documentary film.

 After years of hard work and millions of dollars invested in environmental advocacy campaigns, marches and protests, something strange happened.
 The political landscape of the nation shifted once again to support economics over environmental protection.
 As our country continues to broaden its political and cultural divide, many people are left wondering, “What went wrong?”
-Appalachia has risen as a microcosm of the nation’s underlying socioeconomic problems, and while there exists a great potential to find truth within the Appalachian experience, there’s a problem.
+Appalachia rose as a microcosm of the nation’s underlying socioeconomic problems during the 2016 presidential election, and while there exists a great potential to find truth within the Appalachian experience, there’s a problem.
 In this talk, Nick explains the economic and political forces that turned one of the nation’s largest labor rights strongholds into a region of pro-industry attitudes based upon conservative values.
-He helps audiences understand the issues working-class communities face while illustrating the need to rethink the communications framework of environmental activism.
+He helps audiences understand the issues working-class communities face while illustrating the need to rethink the communication framework of environmental activism that may have led to a complete political shift in Central Appalachia’s coalfields.

 CORPORATE MANIPULATION OF CULTURAL & POLITICAL VALUES

 Corporate interests have always sought to maintain a positive public image.
 But what happens when their intentions turn to manipulating the cultural identity of entire communities?
-Through investments in marketing, faux grassroots campaigns, and even the infiltration of public education systems, industry is going beyond basic advertising to change the way communities view political and economic issues—often with alarming result.
-In this lecture, Nick examines the tactics used by large industry to accomplish cultural hegemony over local communities serving not only as a means to support their brand and increase employee loyalty, but also to defend against public interest groups and government regulations.
+Through investments into public relations that have included faux grassroots campaigns and even the infiltration of public education systems, Appalachia’s coal industry has gone beyond basic marketing techniques to change the way communities view political and economic issues—often with alarming result.
+In this lecture, Nick examines the public relations tactics used by large industry to accomplish cultural hegemony over local communities serving not only to support their industry and increase employee loyalty, but to also defend against public interest groups seeking the ethical treatment of local communities.

 SEEKING A JUST ENERGY TRANSITION